agroal/pgagroal/doc/CONFIGURATION.md

 The configuration is loaded from either the path specified by the `-a` flag or `/etc/pgagroal/pgagroal_hba.conf`.

-The format follows [PostgreSQL](https://www.postgresql.org), and as such looks like
+The format of the file follows the similar [PostgreSQL HBA configuration format](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html), and as such looks like

 ```
 #